hyperledger/identus-docs/documentation/docs/quick-start.md

 <TabItem value="android" label="Android">

 In the demo application:
-1. On Contacts tab, click the floating button at the bottom right corner.
+1. Click the floating button at the bottom right corner of the Contacts tab.
 2. On the dialog paste the invitation url that we generated into the PrismAgent connection section and click validate.
 ​
 The application will react when the connection is correctly established and show a message under messages.